 Data will be processed and stored in the EU by our sub-supplier and sub-processor, Amazon Web Services (AWS).
-AWS is Privacy Shield-certified, so transfer of data to it will be in compliance with EU law.
+AWS services are GDPR compliant, so transfer of data to it will be in compliance with EU law.
 We are fully compliant with the GDPR, DSGVO and SOC2.

 Memory’s Memory app doesn’t have full access to everything going on inside your computer.
-It only records the page titles and timestamps of apps you are actively using.
+It only records the page titles, file path and timestamps of apps you are actively using.
 It won’t track this information on “private” or “incognito” browser windows, unless you use Firefox (which is built in a way that unfortunately makes it impossible to block tracking).

 It doesn’t track the actual content within those pages.
 So, it can record how long you spend on a specific website, but not the details of what you actually read, see or write.